noisecode3/TombRaiderLinuxLauncher/README.md

 How to play Tomb Raider 3

 # Patches
-The game is old and broken even on windows...
-We can make it work perfectly, and lag I recommend these patches, on the steam version
+The game uses old API and old optimizations.. with wine you need a minimum
+4 x DDR3-1600mhz and 3.0 GHz CPU
+It's a bit demanding on the memory, try use gallium nine No special graphics card, but if you gonna play mods you could need One of those cards that has 1-4 Gb recommend patches, on the steam version

 - https://tombraiders.net/stella/downloads/widescreen.html

 - https://core-design.com/community_tr3withoutcrystals.html

 ## TR3
 If you have good vulkan drivers GloriousEggroll 6.21-GE-2 will work perfectly on steam, no bugs at all